 - Choose a broker: Select a reputable commodity broker that offers corn futures trading.

-- Open an account: Complete the necessary paperwork and fund your account.
+- Open an account: Complete the required paperwork and fund it.
 Be prepared to meet minimum deposit requirements.

 - Develop a trading plan: Determine your investment goals, risk tolerance, and strategy.
 This should include entry and exit points, position sizing, and risk management rules.